The Key Changers

 Meet Chappo.
 To find commercial success, most bands have to compromise.
 They have to adapt and cater to the desires of a mass audience.
 But in their 8 years together, Chappo has never compromised.
 Unapologetically committed to their creative identity.
 But now, they’re at a crossroads.
 So does the band change?
 Or do they press forward and stay true to who they are?

 Meet Kafari.
-Growing up in poverty, pianist and bones player Kafari saw the transformative power of music in his own life.
+Having faced economic hardships growing up, pianist and bones player Kafari saw the transformative power of music in his own life.
 He knows that music has a greater power.
 The power to heal.
 The power to lift you up.
 Now, as a community artist and teacher working with the most marginalized people in society, can he get them to open up to music in the same way?

 Series 1: The Unbelievers